-They’re useful, according to the EPA, as they’re a fantastic approach to improve your Kutztown residence’s indoor air quality.
+They’re useful, according to the EPA, as they’re a fantastic approach to improve your Kutztown and Breinigsville residence’s indoor air quality.
 Today’s houses are tightly sealed and heavily insulated, which is fantastic for energy efficiency, but not so great for indoor air quality.

 Because modern homes don’t naturally bring in as much outdoor air as old residences, contaminants like dust, pet dander and cleaning products can accumulate in your home.
 The consequence?
 Air that’s more polluted than the outdoors, which is not good if you have allergies, asthma or are vulnerable to respiratory irritation.

 Our indoor air quality professionals at Moyer Total Indoor Comfort can help you cut through the clutter and choose the best home air purifier.
 Just contact us at 484-646-3363 and we’ll be happy to provide support.
 In the meantime, learn more about how air purifiers operate, their pluses and our advice to help you select the right air purifier.

 How Do Air Purifiers Work?

 Most home air purifiers rely on a fan to collect air.
 Then, the air passes through one or more filters to collect irritants before being recirculated.